AC01010/Connor-McCartney.github.io/_posts/2001-01-10-CryptohackWEB.md

 ### JSON in JSON

-Create a session with the following username    user", "admin": "True <br>
+Create a session with the following username: <br>    user", "admin": "True <br>
 This creates the body as {"admin": "False", "username": "user", "admin": "True"}.

 ### RSA or HMAC?
 Part 2